unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

     correct drive(s) assigned as parity.
-- If you only had a single (parity1) drive then the order of the data drives is not important as far as parity is concerned so you can probably safely tick the \"Parity is Valid\" checkbox.
-With dual parity then since the parity and parity \'2 drives use different calculations they are **not** interchangeable so you will need to generate parity from scratch on both drives.
+- If you only had a single (parity1) drive then the order of the data drives is not important as far as parity is concerned so you can probably safely tick the "Parity is Valid" checkbox.
+With dual parity then since the parity and parity '2 drives use different calculations they are **not** interchangeable so you will need to generate parity from scratch on both drives.
 - Start the array to commit the drive assignments and you should see all your data drives have mounted and their contents are intact.
-- If you ticked the \"Parity is Valid\" checkbox then run a correcting parity check to make sure this was a valid assumption.
+- If you ticked the "Parity is Valid" checkbox then run a correcting parity check to make sure this was a valid assumption.

 The above process will not necessarily mean the data drives are in the